 Less expectation of privacy

 If your infrastructure is not in your physical possession and the system entirely managed by a third party, how do you know who is looking at your data, emails, etc?
 The unfortunate reality is…you can’t.

 Sometimes backups are inadequate

 Sometimes the backup and recovery tools provided by cloud providers can be less than adequate.
 Even Microsoft’s own beloved Office 365 cloud service has limitations in this department.
-We have found it mandatory precaution to run our own backup processes so that we have the types of granular restore capabilities we must have to keep executives and users happy.
-Don’t assume you are protected just because your data is in the cloud, call AVAREN today and put an automated system in place.
+We have found it a mandatory precaution to run our own backup processes so that we have the granular restore capabilities we must have to keep executives and users happy.
+Don’t assume you are protected just because your data is in the cloud; call AVAREN today and put an automated system in place.

 IaaS, PaaS, & SaaS

 If you haven’t considered it previously, you are likely already using at least one cloud service.
 Years ago when people had their e-mail at places like Hotmail or AOL, this was essentially “cloud computing”.
 In the last decade things have been changing fast, and the number and quality of “cloud” computing services continues to improve.